The Case of the Golden Idol: Plot

-The Case of the Golden Idol tells the story of the titular Golden Idol, a relic with supernatural powers, as it travels over time through the hands of the Cloudsley family to the criminal underworld, esoteric secret societies and the political and aristocratic class.
+The Case of the Golden Idol tells the story of the titular Golden Idol, a relic with supernatural powers, as it travels over time through the hands of the Cloudsley family to the criminal underworld, esoteric secret societies, and the political and aristocratic class.
 The game is organized into four chapters, spanning a period of fifty years.

 In 1742, Albert Cloudsley acquires the Golden Idol on an expedition after pushing his partner, Dr. Oberon Geller, off a cliff.
 In 1786, his descendant, Sebastian Cloudsley, dies accidentally.
 His will passes the Idol to a stranger to the family, Willard Wright.
-It is later revealed that Sebastian and Wright are members of The Brotherhood, a secret society.
+It is later revealed that Sebastian and Willard are members of The Brotherhood, a secret society.

-The Cloudsley family conspires to return the Idol to their possession, and Willard Wright is murdered, returning the Idol to the elderly Edmund Cloudsley.
+The Cloudsley family conspires to return the Idol to their possession, and Willard is murdered, returning the Idol to the elderly Edmund Cloudsley.
 The Brotherhood unsuccessfully attempts to poison Edmund, and he goes into hiding to experiment with the Idol's powers.
 He discovers that the Idol can transfer properties such as matter, temperature, and even age, between two objects.
-Ultimately, a band of thieves - led by Brotherhood cultist Walter Keene - storm Edmund's cabin, but they are subdued by a trap.
+Ultimately, a band of thieves – led by Brotherhood cultist Walter Keene – storm Edmund's cabin, but they are subdued by a trap.

-Some time later, Walter Keene returns to the Brotherhood to endorse a new inductee, Lazarus Herst, into the cult.
+Some time later, Walter returns to the Brotherhood to endorse a new inductee, Lazarus Herst, into the cult.
 Lazarus hides the Idol inside a staff to perform the "miracle" of walking on air, and is crowned as their leader.
-Meanwhile, the other Brotherhood members successfully take out their opponents in parliament by murdering one and framing the other at a countryside salon.
+Meanwhile, the other Brotherhood members successfully take out their opponents in Parliament by murdering one and framing the other at a countryside salon.

-Years later, the Brotherhood, restyled as the "Order Party", have taken power in the country.
-Citizens are ranked by virtuous behavior.
+Years later, the Brotherhood, restyled as the "Order Party", has openly seized control of the country.
+All citizens are ranked by virtuous behavior.
 Using the Idol, Lazarus takes youth away from those of low rank, and bestows it upon to those of high rank.
 They plan to overthrow the King, who does not recognize their authority.
-Before they can do so, Lazarus Herst is lured back to the Cloudsley manor by his old love, but is blasted by a cannon.
+Before they can do so, Lazarus is lured back to the Cloudsley manor by his old love, but is blasted by a cannon.
 Infighting erupts between the remaining Brotherhood members, and the Idol is ultimately broken.

-In the epilogue, it is revealed that, after capturing Walter Keene in the cabin, Edmund demonstrated the Idol's powers and convinced Keene to his side.
+In the epilogue, it is revealed that, after capturing Walter in the cabin, Edmund demonstrated the Idol's powers and convinced Walter to his side.
 Edmund faked his own death, sapped the youth from a beggar outside, and made himself young again, taking the name Lazarus Herst.
 He planned to use the idol to gain power and build an ideal society, uniting the threads of the game's story.